 Why do people hate fluoride so much?

 As a kid, fluoride was the gold standard in preventing tooth decay and cavities.
 You had your fluoridated water, fluoride rinse, and bubble gum flavored treatment at the dentist.
 If your dentist recommended it for you, it was something you would do.
-For the most part, it’s still just as prevalent today, with the exception of the ever-growing segment of the population that rejects it.
+For the most part, it’s still just as prevalent today, except for the ever-growing segment of the population that rejects it.
 It seems like the wisdom of the expert you are face-to-face with is increasingly likely to be evaluated in the uneven quality expert advice of a social media platform.
 So why do some people reject using fluoride?

 Fluorosis is a cosmetic condition affecting teeth that have been overexposed to fluoride within the first 8 years of life when adult teeth are forming.
 Fluorosis can appear as various changes in the appearance of the tooth enamel, including white or dark spots on the teeth.
 Nobody wants that.

 Fluoride is the only chemical added to public water supplies for the purpose of medical treatment.
 Water fluoridation is argued to cross the line of “informed consent” that is standard practice for any medical treatment by giving a medical treatment to an entire population that has not been specifically diagnosed with a disease.
 This is the reason 97% of Western Europe has rejected water fluoridation, although they tend to use fluoridated salt to receive the health benefits of fluoride.

 In many communities with naturally high fluoride levels, we see dental fluorosis in children, and skeletal fluorosis in older adults.
-There is also evidence that excessive fluoride intake may harm other tissues including the brain and pineal gland and can interfere with calcium channels in parathyroid gland.
+There is also evidence that excessive fluoride intake may harm other tissues, including the brain and pineal gland and can interfere with calcium channels in parathyroid gland.
 A 2017 study linked excess fluoride intake with lower IQ and poorer cognitive outcomes.

-Today we are seeing a huge increase in the number of patients seeking holistic dentistry, which rejects the use of fluoride and other unnatural toxic materials like mercury.
+Today we are seeing a huge increase in the number of patients seeking holistic dentistry, which rejects the use of fluoride and unnatural toxic materials like mercury.
 This trend toward a more natural, whole body approach to oral healthcare represents a paradigm shift in dentistry as we know it.
 There is certainly value to be found in looking at the whole patient, including lifestyle and diet, when developing a dental care relationship.
 It’s important, however, to communicate clearly with patients about what treatments are supported by evidence and which may or may not be helping.
 There is strong evidence for the benefits of fluoride.

 Where do you stand?